-To return to the walk: we’d seen Derek the Weatherman make this trek a while ago and as it was within 5 miles of home we decided to try it out.
+To return to the walk: we’d seen Derek the Weatherman make this trek a while ago and as it was reasonably close to home we decided to try it out.
 I downloaded the route from the website (www.bbc.co.uk/weathermanwalking) onto my phone, packed an OS map just in case, and we drove across to Bwlch.

 After a slightly steep climb up the lane, through some gates and over a style or two we found ourselves on an extremely muddy pathway.